 Director at Large

-In her eighth year of teaching, Jamie Romberg splits her time between teaching elementary English Language Learners and serving as an ELL Consultant Teacher in the Clover Park School District in Lakewood.
-She enjoys collaborating with new and veteran educators alike as a BEST Mentor for beginning teachers and a mentor for National Board Certification candidates.
+In her ninth year of teaching English Language Learners, Jamie Romberg is serving as an ELL Consultant Teacher in the Clover Park School District in Lakewood.
+She enjoys collaborating with new and veteran educators alike as a BEST Mentor for beginning teachers and a facilitator for National Board Certification candidates.
 Jamie stays actively involved in local and national efforts that address the needs of students, such as improving ELL standards, instruction and assessment as well as strengthening schools' outreach and partnerships with families.